Experiencing Compassion-Focused Therapy from the Inside Out

 Size: 8" x 10½"

-For therapists wishing to build their skills in compassion-focused therapy (CFT), this powerful workbook presents a unique evidence-based training approach.
+or therapists wishing to build their skills in compassion-focused therapy (CFT), this powerful workbook presents a unique evidence-based training approach.
 Self-practice/self-reflection (SP/SR) enables therapists to apply CFT techniques to themselves and reflect on the experience as they work through 34 brief, carefully crafted modules.
 The authors are master trainers who elucidate the multiple layers of CFT, which integrates cognitive-behavioral therapy, evolutionary science, mindfulness, and other approaches.
 Three extended therapist examples serve as companions throughout the SP/SR journey.
-In a large-size format for easy photocopying, the volume includes 12 reproducible worksheets.
-Purchasers get access to a Web page where they can download and print the reproducible materials.
+In a large-size format for easy photocopying, the volume includes 24 reproducible

 “CFT is a bold new approach to psychotherapy based on our innate capacity to transform emotional suffering—our own and others'—by cultivating care and kindness.
 This workbook introduces clinicians to CFT and provides a first-person experiential framework for transferring that knowledge into clinical practice.
 A special strength of this book is its versatility; it invites clinicians to explore up to 34 different aspects of CFT that are most personally relevant.
 Highly recommended for novice and seasoned therapists who want to experience and share the life-changing potential of CFT.”—Christopher Germer, PhD, private practice, Arlington, Massachusetts